Skip to main content

 Media Studies: Bachelor's degree

-• a) a degree course in media studies or
+• a) degree in media studies or

 Corporate management and media management: Bachelor's degree

-• a) of a degree course in economics or
+• a) degree in economics or

 The current examination regulations always apply.

-Framework Examination Regulations (RPO-M) and the General Subject-Specific Regulations of the Subject Examination Regulations (PHIL-FPO-M) define the general framework conditions for studying in Siegen and at the Faculty of Arts and Humanities.
+The General Examination Regulations for the master's degree (RPO-M) and Departmental Examination Regulations for the master's degree (PHIL-FPO-M) define the general framework conditions for studying in Siegen and at the Faculty I: Faculty of Arts and Humanities.

-The current version of an FPO automatically applies to students when they enrol for their first semester.
+The current version of an FPO automatically applies to students when they enroll for their first semester.

 Examination regulations (incl. module descriptions)